Unicycle Hockey in Hong Kong

 Buying hockey sticks

-We use ice hockey or roller-blade hockey sticks for playing which cost around HK$500.
+We use ice hockey or roller-blade hockey sticks for playing which cost HK$500 and up.
 Ice-hockey sticks can be bought in Sham Shui Po at the Dragon Centre .
 Hockey sticks designed for roller-blade hockey can be bought at the YMCA King’s Park Centenary Centre (22 Gascoigne Rd, Yau Ma Tei, Kowloon, Tel: 2782-6682)

 Unicycle hockey rules